nacrossweb/ios_permissions_example/README.md

 <key>NSLocationAlwaysUsageDescription</key>
 <string>This is a very clear and even more convincing explanation of why this app needs to know the users location whilst in the app is in the background, because users do not want to be tracked!</string>
 ```
- - Trigger a request for permission to make use of the users current location (whilst the app is running or in the background) at an appropriate time.
+ - At an appropriate time trigger a request for permission to make use of the users current location (whilst the app is running or in the background)
 ```swift
 manager.requestAlwaysAuthorization()
 ```
 ## Authorisation Status

 In order to provide the best user experience it is often necessary to determine the current authorisation status.
-This can bee done by calling the following method.
+This can be done by calling the following method.

 ```swift
 CLLocationManager.authorizationStatus()
 ```

- - CLAuthorizationStatus
+It will return one of the following statuses
-  - **NotDetermined:**  Authorisation has not yet been requested or denied
+ - **Not Determined:**  Authorisation has not yet been requested or denied
-  - **AuthorizedWhenInUse:** Authorisation has been provided to use location services whilst the app is running
+ - **Authorized When In Use:** Authorisation has been provided to use location services whilst the app is running
-  - **AuthorizedAlways:**  Authorisation has been provided to use location services whilst app is not running
+ - **Authorized Always:**  Authorisation has been provided to use location services whilst app is not running
  - **Restricted:**  The user may not be able to grant permission due to device restrictions such as parental controls
  - **Denied:**  Authorisation has been denied and location services may not be used at anytime

 ## Requesting elevated permissions